There is an option now on your profile page

 - Chiisagatana: A sword of intermediate length halfway between a katana and a wakizashi.

 - Tanto: Basically a large dagger - generally mostly straight, and often rather wide.
 Was commonly worn with tachi as a part of an earlier form of the daisho, but diminished in popularity with the adoption of katana.
-In later eras they got stuck with the unfortunate name of harakirigatana, i.e. "the blade you use to cut your stomach open when committing suicide".
+In later eras they got stuck with the unfortunate name of harakirigatana, i.e. "the blade you use to cut your stomach open when committing seppuku".

 - Oo-dachi and Nodachi: Big honking swords larger than the norm.
 These swords were often so large that wielders had to wear them on their backs.
 (Kikuchiyo and Kamina were known to have wielded one.)
 They fell out of use with the field armies after proving themselves to be very expensive, uncomfortably heavy, and really difficult to make.